grain-lang/grain-lang.org/src/guide/data_types.md

 let two = OddPlusOne(EvenPlusOne(Zero)) // 2 == (0 + 1) + 1
 ```

 If you try to run this program, it won't work!
-That's because, when the Grain compiler reads the definition for `EvenNumber`, it sees the reference to `OddNumber` before it's read its definition.
+That's because when the Grain compiler reads the definition for `EvenNumber`, it sees the reference to `OddNumber` before it's read its definition.
 This means that the compiler isn't sure what `OddNumber` is referring to!
 Luckily, there is a simple fix for this: we can place a comma after `EvenNumber`'s definition to tell the compiler that the next data definition is allowed to be recursive with `EvenNumber`:

 ```grain
 enum EvenNumber {